Sanders says she was told to leave Virginia restaurant

 - Justices adopt digital-age privacy rules to track cellphones

+“The increasing personal nastiness toward people who work for President Trump reflects the left’s understanding that they are losing,” Gingrich said in a tweet.
+“Nastiness reflects desperation, not strength.
+They can’t win the argument so they use nastiness.
+Sad and dangerous.”

+Lexington, located in the Shenandoah Valley and a three-hour drive southwest of the nation’s capital, is politically a spot of blue in a sea of red.
+It sided with Democratic nominee Hillary Clinton in the 2016 presidential election, by a 2-1 margin.
+It’s the county seat of Rockbridge County, which went with Trump by a similar margin.
+And it is home to Virginia Military Institute and Washington and Lee University.

-Sanders’ treatment at the restaurant created a social media commotion with people on both sides weighing in with their critique, including her father, former Arkansas governor and Republican presidential candidate Mike Huckabee.
+Sanders’ treatment at the restaurant created a social media commotion with people on both sides weighing in, including her father, Mike Huckabee, a former Arkansas governor and Republican presidential candidate.

 “Bigotry.
 On the menu at Red Hen Restaurant in Lexington VA.
 Or you can ask for the ‘Hate Plate,'” Huckabee said in a tweet, quickly generating 2,000 replies in about 30 minutes.
 “And appetizers are ‘small plates for small minds.'”